MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing3.md

 ![SoView2DMarkerEditor](images/tutorials/image_processing/SoView2DMarkerEditor.png "SoView2DMarkerEditor")

 The region growing starts on manually clicking *Update* or automatically if *Update Mode* is set to *Auto-Update*.
 We recommend to set update mode to automatic update.
-Additionally, you should set the *Neighborhood Relation* to *3D-6-Neighborhood (x,y,z)*, because then your segmentation will also affect the z-axis.
+Additionally, you should set the *Neighborhood Relation* to *3D-6-Neighborhood (x,y,z)*, because then your segmentation will also be performed in the z-direction.

 Set *Threshold Computation* to *Automatic* and define *Interval Size* as 1.600 % for relative, automatic threshold generation.